bocharsky-bw/FileNamingResolver/README.md

 use FileNamingResolver\FileNamingResolver;
 use FileNamingResolver\NamingStrategy\HashNamingStrategy;

+// First of all, upload new file or use any uploaded file on the your server

-// Create source file info object from full filename
+// Create source FileInfo object from FQFN of uploaded file
 $srcFileInfo = new FileInfo(__DIR__.'/uploads/image.jpg');

 // Create at least one naming strategy object